 How can Big Data help us understand human behavior, social networks, and success?

-Dashun Wang is a Professor at the Kellogg School of Management and McCormick School of Engineering at Northwestern University.
-At Kellogg, he is the Founding Co-Director of the Ryan Institute on Complexity and the Founding Director of the Center for Science of Science and Innovation (CSSI).
-He is also a core faculty at the Northwestern Institute on Complex Systems (NICO).
-His current research focus is on Science of Science, a quest to turn the scientific methods and curiosities upon ourselves, hoping to use and develop tools from complexity sciences and artificial intelligence to broadly explore the opportunities for innovation and promises of prosperity offered by the recent data explosion in science.
-His research has been published in journals like Nature and Science, and has been featured in virtually all major global media outlets.
+Dashun Wang is the Kellogg Chair of Technology and a Professor at the Kellogg School of Management and McCormick School of Engineering at Northwestern University.
+At Kellogg, he is the Founding Director of the Northwestern Innovation Institute, the Founding Co-Director of the Ryan Institute on Complexity, and the Founding Director of the Center for Science of Science and Innovation (CSSI).
+He is also a core faculty member at the Northwestern Institute on Complex Systems (NICO).
+His current research focus is the Science of Science, a quest to turn the scientific methods and curiosities upon science itself.
+He uses and develops tools from complexity sciences and artificial intelligence to broadly explore the opportunities for innovation and promises of prosperity offered by the recent data explosion in science.
+His research has been published in journals like Nature and Science, and it has been featured in virtually all major global media outlets.
 Dashun is a recipient of multiple awards for his research and teaching, including the AFOSR Young Investigator award, Poets & Quants Best 40 Under 40 Professors, Complex Systems Society’s Junior Scientific Award, the Erdos-Renyi Prize, Thinkers50 Radar, and more.
 Check out his first book: The Science of Science.

 I am looking for new PhD students through either the MORS program at Kellogg or the IEMS program at McCormick.
 I am also recruiting postdoc candidates.